hedzr/bgo/README.md

 ## Features

-`bgo` makes your golang building life easier, it's an efficent and extensible build tool.
+`bgo` makes your golang building life easier, it's an efficient and extensible build tool.

-- Run go building with or without a config file `.bgo.yml`
+- `bgo` or `bgo build`: Run go building with or without a config file `.bgo.yml`
+- `bgo run -- ...`: Forward command-line to `go run` as is
-- Scan the directory to grab all main packages and initial `.bgo.yml`
+- `bgo init`: Scan the directory to grab all main packages and initial `.bgo.yml`
 - While

   - you have lots of small cli apps in many sub-directories